 Please refer to the API section on how to use Klarna on Gestpay.

-To work with Klarna, there are some mandatory parameters, children of
+To use Klarna you must send some mandatory parameters, children of

 BillingAddressfields, as specified in the next section.